eeshi/node-scrapy/README.md

 ## API

-So far, scrapy exposes only one method:
+So far, Scrapy exposes only one method:

 ### .scrape( url, model, [options,] callback )